 Accumulators may also be known as a pressure storage reservoir or energy storage device.

-Accumulators are used to store a volume of fluid under pressure and release it when the pressure is removed e.g. they provide additional fluid flow when the system pumps are not large enough to provide maximum flow required, generally over a short period of time.
+Accumulators are used to store a volume of fluid under pressure and release it when the pressure is removed e.g. they provide additional fluid flow when the system pumps are not large enough to provide the maximum flow required, generally over a short period of time.